xXleowXx/gitlab-charts/doc/installation/operator.md

    NOTE:
    Running the Operator at the cluster scope is considered experimental.
-   See https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/100 for more information.
+   See [issue #100](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/100) for more information.

 1. Create a GitLab custom resource (CR), by creating a new YAML file (for example named `mygitlab.yaml`).
 Here is an example of the content to put in